boostgpt/boostgpt-node/README.md

 ## Engage a chatbot

 Here is an example that shows how you can engage a chatbot that has been trained with your data.
-You will need an [Openai API key](https://platform.openai.com/account/api-keys) to be able to chat with a bot.
+You will need an [Openai API key](https://platform.openai.com/account/api-keys) to chat with a bot.

 ```javascript